B.App.Sc.(clin sc), B.Ost.Sc, Member of AOA.

 Study & work history

-- musculoskeletal pain and injury for all members of the family
+- musculoskeletal pain for all members of the family

 - growing pain for kids and teenagers

 - mothers and babies

 - chronic fatigue syndrome (due to my personal experience with this condition)